-As a society we face the unprecedented challenges of a recovery from COVID and responding to Climate Change, all within the context of restricted budgets.
+As a society we face the unprecedented challenges of a recovery from COVID, the cost-of-living crisis and responding to Climate Change, all within the context of restricted budgets.
 In this paper Imtac has set out the principles around adjustments to current approaches we see as essential for ensuring that the necessary changes involved in travel, our streets, and our places are inclusive and equitable.
-We plan to work with Government, Councils and others to ensure that these principles are translated into inclusive and accessible policies, services and places and look forward to further productive engagement.
+We will work with Government, Councils and others to ensure that these principles are translated into inclusive and accessible policies, services and places and look forward to further productive engagement.